Romero Murube, Joaquín

 Cipriano Rivas Cherif

 Stage director and manager, poet and journalist.
 He is the greatest renovator of Spanish theater in the first half of the 20th century.
-Rivas founded a dozen companies -some of them of ephemeral existence-, runs schools as well as chamber and experimental theaters, collaborates with large companies, such as that of Margarita Xirgu, and is […]
+Rivas founded a dozen companies -some of […]

 Read More